Frequently Asked Questions

 How do I apply as an EU Visiting Student?

-Application forms for EU Visiting Students can be downloaded here.
+Information on eligibility as well as application forms for EU Visiting Students can be downloaded from our Erasmus & EU Exchange page.

 When is the deadline for receipt of applications?

-The close date is the 1st March for entry the following September.
-However, applications for Hilary Term entry should reach us by 30th September.
+The closing date is the 1st March for entry the following September.

 How much will it cost to study at Trinity as an EU Visiting student?